Iron Age in the United Arab Emirates

-The territory currently known as the United Arab Emirates was home to three distinct Iron Age periods.
+In prehistoric Arabia, the territory currently known as the United Arab Emirates was home to three distinct Iron Age periods.
 Iron Age I spanned 1,200–1,000 BCE, Iron Age II from 1,000 to 600 BCE, and Iron Age III from 600 to 300 BCE.
 This period of human development in the region was followed by the Mleiha or Pre-Islamic Recent (PIR) era, from 300 BCE onwards through to the Islamic era which effectively commenced with the culmination of the 7th-century Ridda Wars.

 To some degree the term 'Iron Age' is misapplied, as little evidence exists for any indigenous iron-work outside finds at Muweilah, themselves thought to be imports, and even the extensive evidence of smelting throughout the Iron Age found at Saruq Al Hadid is dominated by copper and tin production.

 A number of important innovations from this period include the water-bearing irrigation technology, the qanat which, though previously thought to be of Iranian origin, was actually an Iron Age innovation of Southeastern Arabia, the falaj – evolved through the cultivation of date palms and other crops.

 Finds from the important site of Tell Abraq have been crucial in the division of the three Iron Age periods in the UAE.